HackSoc/csbot/README.rst

 Development
 -----------
-csbot is written for Python 3.5 and based on the asyncio_ library which became part of the standard library in 3.4.
-Python 3.6 & 3.7 are also supported.
+csbot is written for Python 3.6+ and based on the asyncio_ library which became part of the standard library in 3.4.

 It's recommend to develop within a virtual environment.
 This should get you up and running [1]_::